 Day 8: Wednesday 15 April, Bentonville – Eureka Springs – Bentonville

 - Thorncrown Chapel, Eureka Springs

-This morning is at leisure to rest and recover from the late arrival in Bentonville the previous night.
+This morning is at leisure to rest and recover from last night’s late arrival in Bentonville.
 After lunch, we travel to the nearby town of Eureka Springs where we will visit the Thorncrown Chapel, designed by E. Fay Jones (1980).
 The extraordinary wood and glass chapel recalls the Prairie School architecture of Frank Lloyd Wright, with whom Jones had apprenticed.
-Commissioned as a pilgrimage chapel set apart in the landscape for meditation, Thorncrown was included in Budget Travel’s ‘12 Most Beautiful Churches in America’ and Bored Panda’s ’50 Most Extraordinary Churches Of The World.’
-It was selected for the 2006 ‘Twenty-five Year Award’ by the American Institute of Architects as well as receiving its listing in 2000 on the National Register of Historic Places, a status not granted to buildings fewer than fifty years old unless exceptionally significant.
+Commissioned as a pilgrimage chapel set apart in the landscape for meditation, it is considered one of the most beautiful and inspiring chapels in the world.
+The walls soar over 14 meters in height as a wooden frame supporting 425 great windows.
+The use of native stone for the floor allows this whole building to blend perfectly with its woodland setting, blurring the divide between outdoors and indoors, and giving visitors a sense of a harmonious interaction with nature.
 (Overnight Bentonville) B

 Day 9: Thursday 16 April, Bentonville